 Approved Person

-Eligible person who holds an approval to use scheduled substances recorded by the HSW Division.
+Eligible Person who holds an approval to use scheduled substances recorded by the HSW Division.

 Applicant